Medical questions & health advice by licensed doctors

-"Are liver lesions associated with breast cancer?
+"Are liver lesions associated with breast cancer?"

 I had a CT scan recently for an unrelated problem, and my doctor found dark spots on my liver which she said could be a lesion.
 This is very upsetting to me because I have a family history of breast cancer.
 If it is a lesion, does that put me at a higher risk of having other types of cancer, like breast cancer?

 Most liver tumors that are found on CT scan are benign and not related to breast cancer.
 Sometimes the way the tumors appear on the scan can help the radiologist determine what it is.
 If he found multiple lesions on your scan, and it can't be determined what they are, then they may need to be biopsied.
 If you have a family history of breast cancer, you may require a more intensive level of screening.
 Make sure that you and your primary care physician are on the same page as to the types of screening modalities that you will undergo with the level of your family history and your age taken into account.
 I suggest you schedule an appointment with the physician who ordered the CT scan.
 Ask him or her to go over the results in detail and what they mean.
 From there, you will know for sure how they relate to the rest of you health.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.